-3. Incorporate air and swish the sip around your mouth
+3. Incorporate air and swish the icewine around your mouth

-When taking your sip, allow in some air and swish the sip around your pallet.
-Swishing icewine around your mouth with some air really opens up the flavors and coats your pallet.
+When taking your sip, allow in some air and swish the sip around your palate.
+Swishing icewine around your mouth with some air really opens up the flavors and coats your palate.
 When swishing the icewine around, press your tongue firmly to the back of your teeth so it stays out of the way and doesn't activate your sweet receptors.

-4. Let the sip linger on your pallet
+4. Let the sip linger on your palate

-Holding the sip in your mouth for a few seconds longer will allow the icewine acids to catch up to your pallet, completely changing the flavors.
-It's almost like your sip of icewine is a flavor chameleon and the acids change the flavor into something else!
+Holding the sip in your mouth for a few seconds longer will allow the icewine acids to catch up to your palate, completely changing the flavors.
+It's almost like your sip is a flavor chameleon and the acids change the flavor into something else!

-When using these icewine sipping techniques, I could absolutely taste more of the icewine's sweet, juicy flavors.
+When using these sipping techniques, I absolutely tasted more of icewine's sweet, juicy flavors and toned down sweetness.
 With every passing second, from the initial sip to the final gulp, I could pick out different ingredient notes during each phase of the sipping experience.
-I would first taste guava, then the acid on my lingering sip changed the flavor to honey comb, then after I finished my sip my pallet was filled with raspberry.
-This technique also tones down the icewine sweetness, a pronounced flavor that could easily overpower if you sip incorrectly.
+I would first taste guava, then the acid on my lingering sip changed the flavor to honey comb, then after I finished my sip my palate was filled with raspberry.

 Now you know how to drink icewine!
 I promise, these icewine sipping techniques will change your icewine experience.
 This style of wine is so flavorful, vibrant, and fruit forward, it would be a disservice to not enjoy it and take it to its highest flavor potential!